 You might think that your dentist is only concerned about your mouth and teeth.
 While dentists do treat your teeth, mouth and gums, you may be surprised how closely your oral health is linked with your overall health.
-While you might tell your dentist about issues with your mouth, letting him know about any medications you are taking and any conditions that you have can help him with your dental care.
+While you might tell your dentist about issues with your mouth, letting them know about any medications you are taking and any conditions that you have can help them with your dental care.

 Medications can cause side effects such as dry mouth, overgrowth of your gums and sensitivity in the soft tissues in your mouth; increased bleeding and even the discoloration of your teeth.